 If you are homeless or at risk of homelessness, you may be eligible for legal help from our Homeless Persons Legal Service.

-If you are an individual looking for legal help, you can call Law Access on 1300 888 529 for an appropriate referral.
-Law Access has a website that can assist you to find legal help.
+If you are an individual looking for legal help, you can call Law Access on 1300 888 529 for an appropriate referral or use the Law Access website to find legal help.
 Community Legal Centres NSW also has a website which can assist you to find legal help.

-If you are not in NSW, you might want to contact your local community legal centre or legal aid commission.
-You can find your local community legal centre here: https://clcs.org.au/findlegalhelp
+If you are not in NSW, you can contact your local community legal centre or legal aid commission.

 If you are not eligible for help from legal aid or a community legal centre, you can try to get free legal help from a pro bono lawyer, or a private lawyer.